Samhuang0727/Jetbot-Capstone-Project/README.md

 ### Camera Calibration

 In [camera calibration](https://github.com/Samhuang0727/Capstone-Project/tree/main/project/lane_following/calibration), using `calibration.py` to find chessboard corners with differnect angles and store the camera parameters in `calibation.npz`.We will oftenly use these parameters in further work.
+Figure below is the chessboard using for calibration and the calibration process.
 ![chessboard](chessboard.PNG)
 ![Calibration_process](https://github.com/Samhuang0727/Capstone-Project/blob/main/project/lane_following/calibration/img.jpg)

+### Lane Detection
+Detecting lane lines and drawing them on the screen using the *Windows Sliding Method* and *image processing* such as Gaussian blur, Canny and Hough algorithm.
+If only one side of the lane line is visible on the screen, it can also be determined using a computational approach, you can find more detailed code in `pid_final.py`.

 ## Traffic Light Detection